nystudio107/seomatic/README.md

 To better understand how all of this metadata benefits your website, please read: [Promote Your Content with Structured Data Markup](https://developers.google.com/structured-data/)

+If you need to redirect from legacy URLs to preserve SEO value when rebuilding & restructuring a website, check out the [Retour Plugin](https://github.com/nystudio107/retour)

 ## Roadmap

 Some things to do, and ideas for potential features: